FirebaseExtended/emberfire/README.md

 $ ember install emberfire
 ```

 This will add Firebase as a dependency in your `bower.json` file, create `app/adapters/application.js` and add configuration to `config/environment.js`.
-Now, update your firebase url in `config/environment.js`:
+Now, update your Firebase database url in `config/environment.js`:

 ```js
 // config/environment.js